tomasvr/esl-uav-controller/README.md

 	- enter panic mode on state mismatch
 	- pc should not enter switch mode when the js is not in a normal position

-- [Xinyun] Define a test plan
-	- Use different versions of the code in different branches to test right away
-	- Test trimming functions for offset

 - [Zehang] check USB interval value

 - Test p values (and change resolution e.g. p-value 1)